Adroiti/docs-for-code-review-tools/tfsec/aws-vpc-no-default-vpc.md

-Pattern: It is AWS best practice to not use the default VPC for workflows
+Pattern: Use of default VPC for AWS workflow

 Issue: -